ghoseb/chainmap/README.md

 Useful when you need to quickly create multiple contexts without the O(n) overhead of using `merge`.

+*Caveat* - The current implementation is not performant.

 ## Usage

     (ns foo